Dumpcar series 31-638 [WIP]

 -

 Linear RC microservo.
-Same pros and cons as above, might be easier to design the kinematics around (or not).
+Same pros and cons as above, might be easier to design the linkages around (or not).

 -